Nurudeenbika/alx-low_level_programming/README.md

-This is a detail directory on C programming language
+This is a detail repository on C programming language.